Mortgage rates fall for first time in months

-MBA’s weekly survey shows the 30-year fixed-rate mortgage rate falling to 7.06 percent, down from 7.16 a week earlier, and applications decreasing for the sixth-straight week.
+The MBA’s weekly survey shows the 30-year fixed-rate mortgage rate falling to 7.06 percent, down from 7.16 a week earlier, and applications decreasing for the sixth straight week.
 Rates, however, remained near the highest level in two decades.

-The share of adjustable-rate mortgages (ARMs), which rose recently as mortgage rates surged, declined from the previous week to 11.8 percent of total applications.
+The share of adjustable-rate mortgages, which rose recently as mortgage rates surged, declined from the previous week to 11.8 percent of total applications.

 Despite the small drop in the 30-year fixed rate, mortgage rates are significantly higher than last year and continue to challenge buyers and the housing market overall.